verse-lab/toychain/README.md

 ### Building an Executable Node

-The following additional dependencies need to be installed to build an executable blockchain node:
+The additional OCaml dependencies for the executable node can also be installed via OPAM:
 ```
-opam install cryptokit ipaddr
+opam install ocamlbuild cryptokit ipaddr
 ```

 Then, run `make node` from the root folder.
 This will produce an